gptaricha/devNews/src/main/java/se/kth/sda8/devNews/README.md

 the articles, update and delete their comments on the articles.

-### It will give the user the ability to be able to choose what he wants to do:
+### It will give the user the ability to be able to choose what he wants to do, for example:
 >>
->> You have 4 tasks todo and 2 tasks done
->> Pick an option:
 >> (1) Get the list of Articles
 >> (2) Get the list of Comments for a given article.
 >> (3) Get the list of Topics